Brief Introdution of Qixi Festival

-The Qixi Festival, which is held every year on July 7th according to Chinese lunar calendar, is known as the most famous Chinese Valentine's Day.
+The Qixi Festival is celebrated on every 7th day of the 7th month according to Chinese lunar calendar.
+The festival is known as the Chinese Valentine's Day.
 In the past days, girls are the major part of participants of this festival and the main activity during the festival is asking for light hand (乞巧‘qi qiao’).
 Therefore this day is called Qi Qiao Festival or Girls Festival.
 It is the most romantic festival among Chinese traditional festivals.
-In 2013, the date of Qixi Festival is August 13th
+In 2020, the date of Qixi Festival will be August 25th.

 Qixi Festival, which is originally known as Qiqiao Festival, originated from the Han Dynasty.
 In the book of Xijing Za ji written by Ge Hong, a famous doctor in the Eastern Jin, there was the earliest description about Qiqiao Festival.

-The Zhinü proved to be a wonderful wife and Niu lang to be a very good husband.
+The Zhinv proved to be a wonderful wife and Niu lang to be a very good husband.
 They lived happily and had 2 adorable sons.
 However, the Goddess finally found out that her daughter, a fairy girl, had married a mortal.
-She exploded with rage and ordered the heaven troop to catch Zhinü back.
+She exploded with rage and ordered the heaven troop to catch Zhinv back.

 On earth, Niu lang was very sad but can do nothing.
 Suddenly his old cow began to talk and told him that if he kill it and put on its hide, he might be able to go to heaven to find his wife.
 With great sadness, Niu lang killed the cow and did as what the cow told him with his two sons.